jameshughes89/cs102/src/site/asn1.rst

 * I know I cheated, I know I know I was cheating, but I'm reeeeaaaaaaaaallllllly sorry [that I got caught].
 Can we just ignore it this time?
     * No.
+    * Catching cheaters is one of my only joys in life.

 * What's this whole *due date* and *cutoff date* business?
-    * The due date is the due date, so hand things in before the due date, but you may submit your assignment with no penalty up to the cutoff date.
+    * The due date is the due date, so hand things in before the due date, otherwise it is considered late.
+    * But you may submit your late assignment with no penalty up to the cutoff date.
+    * There are no extensions beyond the cutoff date.

 * Can I have an extension?
     * You can have the 7 days before the cutoff period.